List of Euro coin series: Reasons for changes

 Changes to the design of the national sides are generally not permitted until 15 years has elapsed.
-As the earliest Euro coins were issued in 2002, some countries became eligible to change their designs in 2017.
+As the euro came into circulation in 2002, some countries became eligible to change their designs in 2017.
 San Marino was the first to do so, in 2017.
+A 2017 change was also made in the Vatican City coin, changing from Pope Francis' portrait to his coat of arms.
 France revised the design of their €1 and €2 coins in 2022, and the 10c, 20c, and 50c coins in 2024.
-Belgium had violated this rule by using a new portrait of King Albert II as part of their 2008 design change, and was forced to revert to the original portrait the following year.
-A 2017 change was also made in the Vatican City coin, changing from Pope Francis' portrait to his coat of arms.
+Monaco revised the design of their €1 and €2 coins in 2025.
+On the other hand, Belgium had violated this rule by using a new portrait of King Albert II as part of their 2008 design change, and was forced to revert to the original portrait the following year.

 One major exception is for coins that depict a head of state, usually a monarch, which may change when the head of state changes.
-New coins for these reasons were introduced in Monaco in 2006, Belgium and the Netherlands in 2014, Spain in 2015, and Vatican City in 2005, 2006, and 2013.
+New coins for these reasons were introduced in Monaco in 2006, Belgium and the Netherlands in 2014, Spain in 2015, and Vatican City in 2005, 2006, and 2014.
 The 2005 Vatican City coins featured the symbols of the interregnum period, known as sede vacante, leading to a regulation banning any future design representing a vacancy or provisional occupant in regular coinage.
-A new design of Vatican City coinage is expected, due to the death of Pope Francis in April 2025, with his successor Pope Leo XIV.
-A new design of Luxembourgish coinage is also expected following the enthronment of Grand Duke Guillaume V in October 2025, with the new monarch's likeness due to appear on coins starting in 2026.
+In July 2026 new design of Vatican City coinage was issued, due to the death of Pope Francis in April 2025, with his successor Pope Leo XIV.
+A new design of Luxembourgish coinage was also issued following the enthronment of Grand Duke Guillaume V in October 2025, with the new monarch's likeness on coins starting in 2026.

-In some cases, national sides were changed to conform to new regulations.
-Changes in Belgium in 2008 and Spain in 2010, were in response to a new regulation that national elements could not appear in the ring of twelve stars on the outside of the design.
+In some cases, national sides were changed exclusively to conform to new regulations.
 A 2007 change in Finland was in response to the requirement for the country's name or abbreviation to appear on the coin.
+Changes in Belgium in 2008 were in response to the requirement for the country's name or abbreviation to appear on the coin as well as in response to a new regulation that national elements could not appear in the ring of twelve stars on the outside of the design.
+Finally, a change in Spain in 2010 was in response to a new regulation that national elements could not appear in the ring of twelve stars on the outside of the design.